The characteristics of the meandering effect in a stratified wake: Introduction

+Although the meandering effect has been widely observed in stratified wakes, especially in the Q2D regime \cite{lin1979wakes}, it is by far not much studied.
 As one of those important flow dynamics, the meandering effect is embedded throughout the flow development and becomes significant in the late wake.
-In the wake of wind turbines, the meandering effect impacts the wake recovery rate and the turbine load \citep{yang2019review}.
-Models for meandering have been developed to incorporate the meandering effect \citep{keck2014atmospheric}.
-However, the meandering effect is by far not much studied in the stratified wake of other bluff bodies, though it has been widely observed especially in the Q2D regime \citep{lin1979wakes}.
+Quantifying the meandering enables the detection of wake far downstream of the body in a stratified environment \cite{spedding2014wake,chinta2022regime}.
+In addition, the interaction of the meandering with other flow structures will impact the scaling of velocity and has not been examined \cite{lin1979wakes}.
+The change of the scaling behavior will be further related to our understanding of regime classification \cite{zhou2019large,chongsiripinyo2020decay}.
+On the other hand, it has been studied extensively for wind turbines in boundary layers.
+In the wake of wind turbines, the meandering effect impacts the wake recovery rate and the turbine load \cite{yang2019review}.
+Models for meandering have been developed to incorporate the meandering effect \cite{keck2014atmospheric}.